dotWee/dotWee.github.io/README.md

 ## Features

-+ Fully responsive, animated and built with intelligent HTML5 and CSS3.
++ Fully responsive, easily scalable and built with intelligent HTML5 and CSS3.
-+ Runs without any single f 'ing line of Javascript.
-Just pure HTML and CSS.
++ Aligned layout for mobile layouts (tablets as well as phones)
-+ Mobile layouts (tablets as well as phones) are also in the stylesheets defined.
++ NoScript compatible (no Javascript used)

-## Screenshots
++ Very lightweight

-View it at
+## See it live at

-+ [dotwee.de](https://dotwee.de) (may some commits behind) or
++ [dotwee.de](https://dotwee.de) (may some commits ahead/behind) or
 + [dotwee.github.io](https://dotwee.github.io/), directly from this repository, always up-to-date.

 ## Credits

-+ [Nicolas Gallagher & Jonathan Neal](http://necolas.github.io/normalize.css/) : for Normalize.css (MIT license)
++ [Nicolas Gallagher & Jonathan Neal](http://necolas.github.io/normalize.css/): for Normalize.css (MIT license)

 ## License